Saturday Excerpt: Any Day Now by Robyn Carr

-The highly anticipated sequel to #1 New York Times bestselling author Robyn Carr’s What We Find transports readers back to Sullivan’s Crossing.
-The rustic campground at the crossroads of the Colorado and Continental Divide trails welcomes everyone—whether you’re looking for a relaxing weekend getaway or a whole new lease on life.
+Sullivan’s Crossing is a rustic campground at the crossroads of the Colorado and Continental Divide trails that welcomes everyone—whether you need a weekend getaway or a whole new lease on life.
 It’s a wonderful place where good people face their challenges with humor, strength and love.

 For Sierra Jones, Sullivan’s Crossing is meant to be a brief stopover.
 She’s put her troubled past behind her but the path forward isn’t yet clear.
 A visit with her big brother Cal and his new bride, Maggie, seems to be the best option to help her get back on her feet.